Research

 Global Moran's II statistics confirm significant positive spatial autocorrelation: gap score I=.23I = .23 (z=40.87z = 40.87), need score I=.20I = .20 (z=33.91z = 33.91), disability rate I=.28I = .28 (z=48.92z = 48.92), all p<.001p < .001.
 Accessibility gaps do not distribute randomly; they cluster in identifiable corridors — southeastern Queens, central Brooklyn, the northern Bronx — amenable to geographically targeted investment.

 The figure gallery.
-The 15 committed PNGs in artifacts/figures/ are inlined in notebook 02 via IPython.display.Image (workaround for jellycell bug #11, documented in .claude/skills/jellycell-gotchas.md).
-They are LFS-tracked via the repo-root .gitattributes; the git mv from the LEGACY showcase preserves history.
+The 15 committed PNGs in artifacts/figures/ are inlined in notebook 02 as static images, so the gallery renders portably in any notebook viewer without re-running the upstream pipeline.
+The figures are tracked as regular git binaries, and this repository carries their full commit history.
 Each figure carries a one-sentence caption linking back to the upstream section so a reader can jump from a map to the paragraph that defines what it shows.

 Figure 1 — ADA-accessible station count vs. total active station count by borough (April 2026 MTA vintage).
 Staten Island's 9% coverage vs. Manhattan's 77% coverage is the bracket the rest of the analysis unpacks.